Cystic Fibrosis Genetic Testing Basics

 This means you are a carrier of a common cystic fibrosis mutation.
 For example, DeltaF508 is the most common mutation (by far).
 If you are a DeltaF508 carrier, your partner should be tested.
 If he or she also carries a mutation in the CF gene, it means there is a 25 percent (one in four) chance for each pregnancy you have together to be affected.
 If your partner tests negative, there is still a small chance, less than 0.1 percent (one in 1,000), of having an affected child.

 This is extremely rare (in fact, it virtually never happens).
-The only way this could happen is if there is an accidental mix-up of samples.
-For this reason, it is important to use a reputable lab to avoid a mix-up.
+This could happen if there is an accidental mix-up of samples, which is quite unusual.

 You have tested negative for the most common mutations.
 The number of mutations tested varies from lab to lab.
 This does not completely eliminate the chances of having a CF mutation, but it makes the chances much lower.